Guide to Asbestos Trust Fund Claims - (800) 291-0963

 Pittsburgh Corning Block insulation, pipe coverings Utility crews, control room staff

-Alabama Asbestos Oversight & Regulations
+🏛️ Alabama Asbestos Oversight & Regulations

-• Alabama Department of Environmental Management (ADEM): Regulates asbestos abatement and disposal
+• Alabama Department of Environmental Management (ADEM) – Regulates asbestos abatement and disposal

-Asbestos Trust Funds Available
+💰 Asbestos Trust Funds Available

 • Over $30 billion remains in asbestos trust fund assets

-• Claims are processed outside of court
+• Claims are processed outside of court, often faster than full lawsuits

 FAQs About Alabama Mesothelioma Lawsuits